For years people have been asking me for my response to the tithing question. “Should you tithe?” Here are two responses:

 Again, it’s not what you’re doing or not doing that matters, it’s why you’re doing it (or not doing it).
 Any time self is the source of your joy or standing you are walking in the flesh.
 You are not walking by faith.

 For in Christ Jesus neither circumcision nor uncircumcision has any value.
 The only thing that counts is faith expressing itself through love.
 (Gal 5:6)

 I hooked you with tithing but in Paul’s day the issue was circumcision.
 On one side there were law-lovers who said, “You should be circumcised” and on the other were grace-lovers who said, “You shouldn’t be.”
-According to Paul, both sides missed the mark:
+Paul said both sides missed the mark:

 Neither circumcision nor uncircumcision means anything… (Gal 6:15a)